-The Advisory Board for the 21st Annual Privacy and Security Conference is pleased to announce that the Call for Speakers is now open.
+The Advisory Board for the Victoria Privacy and Security Conference 2021 is pleased to announce that the Call for Speakers is now open.

 Subject matter experts working within the privacy and information security communities are invited to submit papers on their area of expertise.
-Of particular interest are briefs on cutting-edge subjects and themes suitable for presentation in either a panel session, applied session, workshop or keynote address.
-Presented by the Province of British Columbia's, Ministry of Citizens' Services, this three-day conference draws an international audience focused on policy, programs, law, research and technologies aimed at the protection of privacy and security.
+Of particular interest are briefs on cutting-edge subjects and themes suitable for presentation in either a panel session or keynote address.
+This two-day conference draws an international audience focused on policy, programs, law, research and technologies aimed at the protection of privacy and security.